 Parboiling.
 Thanks to Chef Rachel for this technique which revolutionized my vegetable preparation:

-When cool, remove with tongs and serve or pack into Tupperware
+cool, remove and serve or refrigerate for later

-benefits of both raw AND cooked veg at the same time!
-And the taste can’t be beat.
-Sometimes,
+You get the nutritional benefits of both raw AND cooked veg at the same time!
+And the taste can’t

-left with a bowl of cold water and a bowl of hot water, both of which are loaded with micronutrients.
-Don’t
+parboiling, you’re left with a bowl of cold water and a bowl of hot water, both of which are loaded with micronutrients.

-it will keep your circadian rhythm on track and improve sleep, which is crucial.
+other secosteroids, it will maintain your circadian rhythm and improve sleep, which is crucial.

 Stay active during the fast.

 100% compliance is the easiest way.
-I may be in the minority on this, but I found
+I may be in the minority, but it was easiest

 to stick to my diet being absolutely ruthless about measuring to the gram.
 When I started getting approximate